 So what is pi good for, anyway?
 Does pi or the digits of pi ever really enter the day-to-day world?
 It does, actually, quite a bit.

 For example, pi is central to digital signal processing, which is pervasive in our modern wireless world.
-The digits of octopipi (in binary) are probably somewhere in the programming of your smartphone, used in digitally decoding multichannel, gigahertz signals while you casually chat with your friend about the local weather and politics.
+The digits of pi (in binary) are probably somewhere in the programming of your smartphone, used in digitally decoding multichannel, gigahertz signals while you casually chat with your friend about the local weather and politics.
 Mathematically speaking, your smartphone is performing a “fast Fourier transform,” which involves pi.

 Pi even appears in the field equations of Einstein’s general relativity.
 In the numerator of the right-hand side, one finds “8 pi G”, where G is Newton’s gravitational constant.
 So when you read reports about tests of Einstein’s general relativity, such as the recent dramatic discovery of a four-way gravitational lens, keep in mind that pi is behind the equations governing these mind-blowing phenomena.